 Examples of growth mutual funds:

-Income funds invest in more established companies (i.e. blue-chip companies) that regularly payout dividends.
+Income funds invest in more established companies (i.e., blue-chip companies) that regularly payout dividends.
 Steady capital appreciation is generally expected as well, but investors do not invest in an income fund and expect high stock price growth.
-Income funds also have relatively lower downside risk than growth funds due to their holdings in well-established and financially solid companies.
+Income funds also have relatively lower downside risk than growth funds due to their holdings in well-established and financially stable companies.

 Examples of income mutual funds (all large-cap):